isabella232/help-7/gitbook/cmp/anomaly-detection/cloud-anomalies.md

 2. Warning
 3. Critical

-By default, the threshold for email alerts is set to _Warning_ or higher (i.e., ">= Warning)".
+By default, the threshold for email alerts is set to _Warning_ or higher (i.e., ">= Warning").
 You can modify this value to increase or decrease the number of alerts you receive.

 {% hint style="warning" %}